Learning from birth

 Australian state, territory and local governments support early childhood educators to build their skills and qualifications through these key plans:

-The National Children’s Education and Care Workforce Strategy aims to improve the skills of early childhood educators and make sure there are enough educators to give children in Australian early childhood education and care services quality care and learning opportunities in the years before they start school.
+- The National Children’s Education and Care Workforce Strategy aims to improve the skills of early childhood educators.
+It also ensures there are enough early childhood educators to give children quality care and learning opportunities in the years before they start school.

 Some states and territories have also developed their own early years workforce strategies.